grainme/CodeClashes/README.md

 # CodeClashes
-Bunch of small problem from Codinggame.com
+Bunch of small problems from Codinggame.com